 Once configured you will need to boot the phone via standard wired connection to pull this latest configuration.
 Once loaded you can verify the SSID, etc is listed on the phone under Settings (The gear button)-> Admin Settings -> Network Setup -> Wi-Fi Client Setup.
 Scroll through this page to verify the options where picked up from CUCM.
 The phone should now be ready to use on the wireless network.

-Disconnect the phone from the wireless network and connect it to a power brick.
+Disconnect the phone from the wired network and connect it to a power brick.
 The phone will boot and indicate it’s attempting to connect.
 Again, select the gear icon -> Admin Settings -> Network Setup -> Wi-Fi Client Setup.
 The first option should be “Wireless”.
 Using the soft key on the right toggle this to “On”.
-If your configuration is correct the phone will acquire an IP address via wireless and register to Unified Communications Manager as you would expect.
+If your configuration is correct the phone will acquire an IP address via the wireless network and register to Unified Communications Manager as you would expect.